tsatria03/CookyCraze/docks/readme.txt

 Complete a set of objectives to unlock the prestige option and start a new run with a permanent bonus.

 Quests are automatically assigned at the start of each prestige cycle using a difficulty based system.
 Each quest has a difficulty from 1 to 10, and the active slots are spread evenly across the difficulty range so you always get a balanced mix from easy to hard.
 Required quests occupy their difficulty slot directly, and random quests fill the rest.
+Only one required quest per stat can be active at a time, so if a stat has multiple required tiers only the current one will appear.
 The number of active quests is configurable in quests.table and is capped at 10.
-The game ships with 60 quests across 12 trackable stats with 5 difficulty tiers each.
+The game ships with 75 quests: 14 tiered required rank quests covering ranks 5 through 500, and 60 random quests across 12 trackable stats with 5 difficulty tiers each.
 Rerolling replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
 The quests screen shows a list of all active quests sorted from easiest to hardest by difficulty.
+Completed quests are labelled with complete in the list so you can see your status at a glance without having to open each one.
-Arrow to any quest and the detail box updates automatically, showing the description, current progress toward the threshold, and whether the quest is complete or incomplete.
+Arrow to any quest and the detail box updates automatically, showing the description and current progress toward the threshold.
+If the quest is complete, a complete label is appended to the progress line.
 The prestige button is always available once you reach the minimum rank, but whether you receive a reward depends on your quest completion status and the require_all setting in quests.table.

 If you want a different quest, arrow to it in the quests menu and press the reroll button.
 Rerolling replaces only that quest with a new random one of the same difficulty.
 The reroll button does not appear when a required quest is focused.